shopware5/devdocs/source/designers-guide/javascript-statemanager-and-pluginbase/index.md

     * Setter method which overrides the value of the provided key with the provided value.
 * ```applyDataAttributes()```
     * **Arguments**
-        * ```[shouldDeserialize : Boolean = false]``` - Tries to parse the given string values and returns the right value if its successful.
-Supports boolean, null, number, json, string. (optional, default: false)
+        * ```[shouldDeserialize : Boolean = undefined]``` - Tries to parse the given string values and returns the right value if its successful.
+Supports boolean, null, number, json, string.
+This feature is enabled by default.
+Pass `false` to deactivate parsing.
     * Fetches the provided configuration keys and overrides the values based on the elements ```data``` attributes.
 Hint: You don't need to convert ([camel|pascal](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles))-case java script variable names to ([dash|hyphend|kebab](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles))-case html attribute names.

 ## Global jQuery event observer